urbit/urbit.org-reloaded/content/getting-started/cli.md

 ./urbit -w sampel-palnet -k sampel-palnet-1.key
 ```

-This will create a data folder with the name of your planet and begin booting.
+This will create a folder with the name of your planet and begin booting.
 It may take a while to initialize the planet (usually only a couple of minutes,
 but it could take longer).
 When it's done, it'll take you to the dojo prompt
 (the dojo is Urbit's shell):